 Antiterrorist Unit (ATU)

-The regular security forces include the Antiterrorist Unit (ATU), which is composed of an elite special forces group consisting predominately of foreign nationals from Burkina Faso and The Gambia, as well as former Revolutionary United Front (RUF) combatants from Sierra Leone.
+Prior to 2005, the regular security forces included the Antiterrorist Unit (ATU), which was composed of an elite special forces group consisting predominately of foreign nationals from Burkina Faso and The Gambia, as well as former Revolutionary United Front (RUF) combatants from Sierra Leone.
 The ATU absorbed Taylor's most experienced civil war fighters, including undisciplined and untrained loyalists.

 During 2002 ATU members increasingly were involved in criminal activities such as theft, looting, and murder in Monrovia.
 More than in the past, the perpetrators were apprehended; however, cases against them remained unresolved at year's end.
 Two ATU members arrested in November 2001 after looting a private residence in Monrovia were released during 2002.